Silaha za Biolojia

 • Failure to respond to standard therapy

-The symptoms, diagnosis, and treatment of people with the following diseases caused by high-risk biological weapons are discussed elsewhere in THE MANUALS:
+The symptoms, diagnosis, and treatment of people with the following diseases caused by high-risk biological weapons are discussed elsewhere in The Manuals:

 Doctors may need to isolate people exposed to a biological weapon and place under quarantine people known to have been in contact with an exposed person.